WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

 * Encapsulated values must be compatible with unconstrained imports, i.e, type `any`, such that a private type can be used to implement a type import.

 * Yet, encapsulation must not get in the way of runtime type checks.
-For example, it must remain possible to `call_indirect` a function with an private type among its parameters (this essentially is a higher-order cast).
+For example, it must remain possible to `call_indirect` a function with a private type among its parameters (this essentially is a higher-order cast).

 * In a similar vein, encapsulation must be forward-compatible with the addition of explicit casts.
 It ought to be possible to inject an encapsulated value into `anyref` and cast it back, in order for private types to participate in the same anyref-based type escape hatches as other references, and to avoid more complicated type system machinery.
 That is, it must be possible to compare with or cast _to_ a private type, but not _through_ it.